 - be added to the appropriate group in a VOMS server.

-This section describes the workflows of team tickets from a technical point of view.
+This section describes the workflows of alarm tickets from a technical point of view.

-Team tickets can either be submitted using the GGUS web portal.
-On top of the ticket submit form in GGUS web portal there is a link to the submit form for team tickets.
+Alarm tickets can be submitted using the GGUS web portal.
+On top of the ticket submit form in GGUS web portal there is a link to the submit form for alarm tickets.

-As team ticket submitters are expected to be experts who will hopefully provide all necessary information, the number of fields on the team ticket submit form is reduced to a minimum, compared to the number of fields on the user ticket submit form
+As alarm ticket submitters are experts who will hopefully provide all necessary information, the number of fields on the alarm ticket submit form is reduced to a minimum compared to the number of fields on the user ticket submit form.

 Three fields on this form are mandatory: